znstrider/znstrider.github.io/_posts/2018-11-14-SBData-Non-Negative-Matrix-Factorization.md

 Let's first read in the data.

-If you have not read my article on getting and processing the data https://github.com/znstrider/znstrider.github.io/blob/master/_posts/2018-11-11-Getting_Started_with_StatsBomb_Data.md, you can do so now.
+If you have not read my [article on getting and processing the data](https://github.com/znstrider/znstrider.github.io/blob/master/_posts/2018-11-11-Getting_Started_with_StatsBomb_Data.md), you can do so now.

 Since first posting that article, I have updated it to include a lineups DataFrame that includes minutes played for every player and every match.<br>
 We can use that later on to adjust actions for time played.